-Hilltop used the below methodology to set incentive targets for CY 2019 VBP measures:
+Hilltop used the below methodology to set incentive targets for CY 2020 VBP measures:

 - Targets for the current performance year are based on the enrollment-weighted performance average of all MCOs from two years prior (the base year).
-The enrollment weight assigned to each MCO is the 12-month average enrollment of the base year. - The midpoint of the incentive and disincentive benchmarks of each measure is the sum of the weighted average of MCO performance on that measure in the base year and 15% of the difference between that number and 100%. - The incentive benchmark is the sum of the midpoint and 10% of the difference between the midpoint and 100%4. - The disincentive benchmark is equal to the midpoint minus 10% of the difference between the midpoint and 100%.
+The enrollment weight assigned to each MCO is the 12-month average enrollment of the base year. - The midpoint of each measure's incentive and disincentive benchmarks is the sum of the weighted average of MCO performance on that measure in the base year and 15% of the difference between that number and 100%.